 When my husband reaches out under the covers, he wraps gentle arms around my softness.
 We push away hard words and tough days and settle into the sunken, broken-down center of our twenty-five year-old marriage to love each other.
 That’s strength.

 It’s when I look more at who’s reflected in the eyes of the people who love me, than at the flaws I see in a mirror.
 It’s finally knowing a mirror is just a cold, hard piece of glass with no voice, no power, and no life to give.

 Strength is about choosing to be a soft-hearted mom instead of a hard-driving machine.
-It’s knowing that hard deadline kill lifelines, and if we don’t soften up, we’ll miss Jesus for all of the dinner plans.
+It’s knowing that hard deadlines kill lifelines, and if we don’t soften up, we’ll miss Jesus for all of the dinner plans.

 These are hard, January days when the world tell us to do better, work harder, and get that hard body.

 Of course, make changes to be healthier this year.
 Yes, use these next 365 days wisely.
 But allow yourself a softer, gentler, more sustainable pace.
-In the long run, it will only weaken what’s lasting.

 And please don’t live another day with a heart that’s too hard to love yourself or your slow-moving sister.
 Don’t waste one more minute demanding straight lines or flat abs.

 Because the longer you drive a hard line, turning becomes almost impossible.

 Thankfully, Martha turned toward Jesus and listened.
 Praise God I did too.
 So can you.